-Testing your Wi-Fi coverage is simple and gives you a clear view of where on your property your dog can roam while staying connected.
+Testing your Wi-Fi coverage is simple and gives you a clear view of where on your property your pet can roam while staying connected.
 It’s a quick way to ensure accurate location updates and maximize power efficiency.

 Steps for Testing Your Wi-Fi Coverage in Your Home